Mercedes-Benz 300 SL: 1952

 The race team prepared a new version of the 300 SL for the 1953 season; the 300 SLK would be lighter, with a shorter wheelbase, larger wheels, fuel injection, and better brakes.
 After Mercedes prioritized its efforts on a new Grand Prix car, however, the 300 SLK was canceled.

 Mid-1950s

 Werner Engel won the 1955 European Rally Championship in a 300 SL.
-Stirling Moss won the overall title at the 1955 Mille Miglia in a 300 SLR racing car, and John Fitch won his class in a production 300 SL coupe.
+Stirling Moss won the overall title at the 1955 Mille Miglia in a 300 SLR racing car, and John Fitch won his class in a production 300 SL coupé.
 The marathon Liege-Rome-Liege rally was won in 1955 by Olivier Gendebien, and in 1956 by Willy Mairesse.
 A 300 SL won the Sports Car Club of America Class D championship from 1955 to 1957.

 Racing roadster

 Although roadsters were made for touring, Daimler-Benz marketed its roadster by racing on American tracks.
 Since production began, the Sports Car Club of America could not admit the roadster as a standard model for the 1957 season; it would have to compete in the Class D sports-racing car class with other three-liter cars such as the Maserati 300S, Ferrari Monza, and Aston Martin DB3S.
 The O'Shea-Tilp team used a lightened roadster with drilled front coil-spring mounts, no fan, a welded sheet-aluminum inlet manifold, and twin exhaust-pipe outlets.
 The roadster (sometimes known as the SLS) won the 1957 Class D Sports championship with triple the points of its nearest competitor, Carroll Shelby's Maserati.